CY-Data-Services/zillow_regression_project/Zillow Regression Project/README.md

 ## Instructions for Replication
-Files are located in Git Repo [here](https://github.com/CY-Data-Services/zillow_regression_project) User will need env.py file with access to Codeup database acquire.py and prepare.py files need to be run in order they occur in notebook
+Files are located in Git Repo [here](https://github.com/CY-Data-Services/zillow_regression_project) User will need env.py file with access to Codeup database

-## Background:
+## Domain Research:

 **What is a single unit property?**